atrakic/dotfiles/README.md

 # Dotfiles
-This repository contains configuration files used in Linux env.
+This repository contains my configuration files used in Linux env.

 ## Prerequisites
 - git